-Pension schemes are one the most efficient forms of investment as contributions into the scheme benefit from tax relief – and that offers a huge advantage over any other form of savings plan.
-The ‘good news’ doesn’t stop there as, not only do you benefit when you make contributions, the money is not subject to tax while it’s invested in your pension pot and, when the time comes to receive your pension, you can usually take a portion of your pension pot in the form of a tax-free lump sum.
+Pension schemes are one the most efficient forms of investment as contributions into the scheme benefit from tax relief – and that offers a huge advantage over any other form of saving plan.
+The ‘good news’ doesn’t stop there as, not only do you benefit when you make contributions, the money is not subject to tax while it’s invested in your pension pot and, when the time comes to receive your pension, you can usually take a portion of your pension pot huge advantage over any other form in the form of a tax-free lump sum.

 Tax relief on contributions

-You receive tax relief at the highest marginal rate of income tax you pay on any contributions you make to your pension scheme, providing that your total gross contribution doesn’t exceed your annual earnings or your annual or lifetime allowances.
+You receive tax relief at the highest marginal rate of income tax you pay on any contributions you make to your pension scheme, providing that your total gross contribution doesn’t exceed your annual earnings or annual allowance.
 How you receive tax relief, and how much you receive, depends on your income, the pension scheme you are contributing to and how your pension contributions are made.

 If you are a basic-rate taxpayer you automatically get 20% tax relief from the government and this is paid into your pension pot by your pension scheme provider.
 If you are a higher-rate tax payer you can claim an additional 20% tax relief from HMRC through your self-assessment tax return and if you pay tax at the top rate you can claim a further 25% tax relief from HMRC.
 (Note: the rate of tax relief in Scotland is different from England, Wales and Northern Ireland.)